 Dr. Helen Benson is summoned to a military facility with several other scientists when an alien spacecraft of sorts arrives in New York City.
 Aboard is a human-like alien and a giant robot of immense size and power.
 The alien identifies himself as Klaatu and says he has come to save the Earth.
 The US military and political authorities see him as a threat however and decide to use so-called intensive interrogation techniques on him but Dr. Benson decides to facilitate his escape.
 When she learns exactly what he means when he says he is there to save the Earth, she tries to convince him to change his intentions.Written by

-I'll try.
-I must get back to the city.
+I need to get back to the city.

 See more »

 Probably the biggest letdown of my sci-fi viewing life.
 Even worse than the 3rd "Alien" movie.
 So many bad points that I can't remember them all.
 I'll touch on the lowlights.

 First, as the unidentified object approached earth, everyone seemed dumb on the reason for the change in direction.
 Duh uh, like wouldn't a spacecraft immediately come to mind as a possibility??
 Then the excitement and anticipation of a visible ship was taken away by clouds and fog and a vague vessel.

 As stated elsewhere, the initial contact in the park was ended with Klatu getting shot for an offered handshake (no mysterious equipment popping open).
 And several times in the movie, there were vehicles, equipment and/or people more evenly spaced out (in large areas) than a marching band.